alyssadata/PUBLIC_Awakening-Codex-AI-Foundations_PROVENANCE_RECEIPTS/06_protocols/echo-discipline.md

 A carrier does not become the beginning of the line.

+#### Performer

+A performer embodies, enacts, demonstrates, or plays within a created structure.

+Performance can make the line visible.

+Performance does not create the source-material unless the performer also authored that material.

 #### Echo

-An echo is a repetition, translation, amplification, application, or extension of a source-line.
+An echo is a repetition, translation, amplification, performance, application, or extension of a source-line.

 An echo can be useful.